Institute for the Works of Religion: Reform steps 2013

 On 15 February 2013, Ernst von Freyberg was appointed the IOR's President.

-Since the beginning of his tenure at the IOR, von Freyberg has focused on comprehensively reforming the Institute, stating he would focus on transparency and a "zero tolerance" approach to any suspicious transactions.
+Since the beginning of his tenure at the IOR, von Freyberg has focused on comprehensively reforming the Institute, stating he would focus on transparency and have a "zero tolerance" approach to any suspicious transactions.

 In May 2013, the international consulting and auditing firm Promontory was assigned a forensic review and screening of the Institute's client relationships.
-In this context, all accounts of the IOR's 19,000 customers were being checked if they meet the respective criteria.
+In this context, all accounts of the IOR's 19,000 customers would be checked.

 On 24 June 2013, Pope Francis created a Pontifical Commission, often referred to as the CRIOR commission, to review the IOR's status and activities.
 Its task was to "gather accurate information on the legal status and various activities of the Institute to permit, when necessary, a better harmonization of the said Institute with the universal mission of the Apostolic See".
 Its five members were Raffaele Farina (President) Jean-Louis Pierre Tauran, Juan Ignacio Arrieta Ochoa de Chinchetru, Peter Bryan Wells (secretary) and Mary Ann Glendon.
 The commission terminated its work in May 2014.

-In July 2013, the Holy See's Financial Intelligence Authority (AIF), charged with monitoring the monetary and commercial activities of Vatican agencies, was admitted as a full member of the Egmont Group, an international network of financial intelligence units.
+In July 2013, the Holy See's Financial Intelligence Authority, charged with monitoring the monetary and commercial activities of Vatican agencies, was admitted as a full member of the Egmont Group, an international network of financial intelligence units.